TheSquidCombatant/LongFileSort/README.md

 You can also pass the path to the configuration file as the first parameter at startup.
 Preset configuration files for Creator are located in the [`Presets\Sorter`](https://github.com/TheSquidCombatant/LongFileSort/tree/main/Presets/Sorter) directory.
 ## Sorter.Checker
-Executable file project that processes a file of unsorted data and generates a file of sorted data.
+Executable file project that checks generated result files with sorted data.
+To run, you need a configuration file the same as for the Creator project.
 ## Utilities
 Library project that implements all logic.
 ## Presets